 Addiction is a lonely struggle that can cause many people to become detached from the people around them, including their loved ones.
-At Addiction Campuses, a large focus we have within our programs is connecting people with a healthy support system.
+At Vertava Health, a large focus we have within our programs is connecting people with a healthy support system.
 One of the most effective ways we do this is by offering group therapy.

 Group therapy refers to any group of two or more people that come together for peer discussion, group activities, or skills-learning.
 This form of therapy offers a safe and confidential setting for people to share their experiences, learn from others, and acquire healthy skills to aid them in each stage of sobriety.